Barbara Garson

 Barbara Garson (born July 7, 1941) is an American playwright and author, perhaps best known for the 1966 play MacBird!

 Education and personal life

 Garson attended the University of California, Berkeley, where she earned a B.A. specializing in Classical History in 1964.
 She was active in the Free Speech Movement, as the editor of The Free Speech Movement Newsletter, which was printed on an offset press that she herself had restored.
 She was one of 800 arrested on December 2, 1964 at a sit-in at Sproul Hall, Berkeley, following the "Machine Speech" by Mario Savio.

 In 1968, Garson had a child, Juliet, and in 1969 she went to work at The Shelter Half, an anti-war GI coffee house near Fort Lewis Army base in Tacoma, Washington.
-In the early 1970s, she moved to Manhattan, publishing short, humorous essays and theater reviews primarily for The Village Voice as well as plays.
+In the early 1970s, she moved to Portland Oregon with her daughter Juliet for a few years.
+She then relocated to Manhattan, and took up writing again, publishing short, humorous essays and theater reviews primarily for The Village Voice as well as plays.